bunqCommunity/bunqAutomation/server/Automation/README.md

 #### Options

 Options are key => type combinations to keep them somewhat generic and make the front-end components more re-usable.

-A defaultOptions property can be used to set default values for each option.